 ÌÇÐÄlogo

-International Convention Centre, Belfast
+Venue: International Convention Centre, Newport, Wales

 BASL ANNUAL MEETING

-Venue: International Convention Centre, Belfast
+Venue: International Convention Centre, Newport, Wales

 BASL ANNUAL MEETING